 Optimizing spatial joins for trajectory-to-zone matching

-The following Python implementation uses GeoPandas and Shapely 2.0+ to execute a chunked, indexed join.
+The function below uses GeoPandas and Shapely 2.0+ to execute a chunked, indexed join.
 It avoids the memory-heavy gpd.sjoin() by manually routing candidates through an STRtree and applying vectorized exact validation.
-See the official Shapely STRtree documentation for predicate query behavior and memory guarantees.
+All geometry operations run in a metric CRS; WGS84 inputs are projected before the loop runs.

 PYTHON